stealthBS/demo1-repo/Alarms.md

 • Portable SSD
 • loop quiet earplugs (especially the most quiet & sleeping purpose) : loop quiet earplugs
+• [Loop Earplugs](https://loopearplugs.in/collections/all)  // GPT : go through this link : https://loopearplugs.in/collections/all --> then give me the this earplug list in rankwise (eg. the most/highest queit earplug first and then follow by little less, and so on)

 • WhatsApp message
 • Full mobile note clearing